pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 4. Test trigger

    Click **Test trigger**.
-It will show the data from GitHub global event if nothing get wrong.
+If the trigger is successfully set up, you can see the data of a new global event from the GitHub account.
+Click **Continue**.

 ## Step 3: Set up the `Find Table in TiDB Cloud` action